shaloo/docs.arcana/docs/howto/onboard-users/use-plug-play-auth.md

 The plug-and-play user onboarding feature is successfully enabled in an app integrated with the {{config.extra.arcana.sdk_name}}.

+!!! warning "No plug-and-play support for Firebase authentication."

+      {% include "./text-snippets/warn_firebase_no_pnp.md" %}

 ## What's Next?

 After enabling the plug-and-play user onboarding feature in the app, developers can use other {{config.extra.arcana.sdk_name}} functions and enable Web3 wallet operations for authenticated users.
 See [[web-auth-usage-guide|{{config.extra.arcana.sdk_name}} Usage Guide]], [[index-arcana-wallet|how to enable the {{config.extra.arcana.wallet_name}}]] for details.